 We ask all journal editors to make every reasonable effort to adhere to the following ethical guidelines for MedRead journal articles that seem worthy of peer review.

-Editors should ensure that appropriate reviewers are selected for submissions (i.e. individuals who can judge the work and are free from disqualifying competing interests).
+Editors should ensure that appropriate reviewers are selected for submissions (i.e. individuals who are able to judge the work and are free from disqualifying competing interests).
 Editors should ideally choose at least two reviewers to provide a report (the default on Manuscript Central is set to three).